sach-12/pesu-bot-js/docs/README.md

-# PESU bot-js in Javascript
+# PESU bot in Javascript

 Rewrite for PESU Discord bot-js in Javascript